lennartvrg/dlog/dlog_py/README.md

 _________________

 Since this module uses natively compiled code under the hood, ait only supports some operating systems and python versions.
-If you desperatly need a version for another architecture / python version please open an issue on our [📝 GitHub](https://github.com/lennartvrg/dlog/issues).
+If you desperately need a version for another architecture / python version please open an issue on our [📝 GitHub](https://github.com/lennartvrg/dlog/issues).
 Below you can find a matrix of our supported python versions and architectures.